AnkerMax/AssetGuard/README.md

 AssetGuard is a Python CLI tool that checks whether `assets` referenced in reStructuredText (`.rst`) files match the surrounding document context.

-It extracts `asset`references, resolves local `asset`paths, sends the RST content plus attached `assets` to a multimodal AI API, and writes structured evaluation results to text and JSON files containing only `failed` and `partial` verdict results.
+It extracts `asset`references, resolves local `asset`paths, sends the RST content and attached `assets` to a multimodal AI API, and writes structured evaluation results to text and JSON files containing only `failed` and `partial` verdict results.

 ## Quick start